ArduPilot/ardupilot_wiki/common/source/docs/common-simplebgc-gimbal.rst

 Although the SimpleBGC can be connected using PWM (similar to the Tarot gimbal) we recommend using the serial interface connected to one of the autopilot's Serial/Telemetry ports like Telem2 as shown above.

-In ArduPilot/APM Planner/Mission planner set the following variables:
+In ArduPilot/APM Planner/Mission planner set the following variables(shown for first mount):

-- :ref:`MNT_TYPE <MNT_TYPE>` to 4 / "Mount Type (None, Servo or MavLink)"
+- :ref:`MNT1_TYPE <MNT1_TYPE>` to 4 / "Mount Type (None, Servo or MavLink)"
 - :ref:`SERIAL2_PROTOCOL <SERIAL2_PROTOCOL>` to 1 / "MavLink" (Notee "SERIAL2" should be "SERIAL1" if using Telem1 port, SERIAL4 if using Serial4/5, etc)
 - :ref:`SR2_EXTRA1 <SR2_EXTRA1>` to 20
 - :ref:`SR2_POSITION <SR2_POSITION>` to 10